phalcon/documentation/docs/filter-filter.md

 ```

 ## Custom Sanitizer
 A custom sanitizer can be implemented as an anonymous function.
-If however you prefer to use a class per sanitizer, all you need to do is make it a callable by implementing the [__invoke][invoke] method with the relevant parameters.
+If however, you prefer to use a class per sanitizer, all you need to do is make it callable by implementing the [__invoke][invoke] method with the relevant parameters.

 ```php
 <?php